 A look at the Markets in May, from Graham Spooner

-FTSE 100 hits all time high, takeover talks & oil price hikes: Month in the Markets
+FTSE 100 hits all time high: Month in the Markets

 - Stock markets in May were volatile, trending higher over the first part of the month, as sterling continued to weaken, followed by declines on the back of concerns over Italy and Spain.